larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 And.
 We got a little bit of a bug in the vector generator there for a moment.
 And.
-The three forty had a fairly elaborate vector generator, and.
+The 340 had a fairly
+elaborate vector generator, and.
 (33:30)
 And increment mode generator